heliokamakawa/-engenharia-de-software-2023-DDM/2º trimestre/03 aula/README.md

 @@@@ Diário de Aula
-Implemente pelo menos 4 formulários do seu projeto.
+- Implemente pelo menos 3 formulários, 3 listas e 3 detalhes do seu projeto.

+@@@@ Projeto
+- Faça a impelemntação do conteúdo corrente no seu projeto.